Yanqing0327/Yanqing.github.io/_pages/about.md

 - *2025.04*: &nbsp; ✨ I will join Google as a Student Researcher in the Sunnyvale office!
 - *2024.11*: &nbsp;🚀 We release [CLIPS](https://ucsc-vlaa.github.io/CLIPS/), which achieves SOTA results in zero-shot image-text retrieval on MSCOCO and Flickr30K and enhances the visual capability of LLaVA.
 - *2024.09*: &nbsp;🚀 I join VLAA Lab at UCSC as a Ph.D. student!
-- *2023.11*: &nbsp; New preprint of MLLMs-Augmented Visual-Language Representation Learning, along with code and datasets.
-- *2023.10*: &nbsp; New preprint of the extended version of DREAM (DREAM+), accelerating dataset distillation by 15x.

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">arXiv</div><img src='images/openvision_teaser_v1.3.png' alt="sym" width="100%"></div></div>